 Research group Christoph Dehio

-Type IV secretion (T4S) systems enable pathogenic bacteria to establish long lasting infection of host cells eventually leading to chronic disease.
-Better understanding of the molecular mechanisms underlying the persistent bacterium-host interaction is essential for the development of new medicinal products against infectious diseases.
+Type IV secretion (T4S) systems enable pathogenic bacteria to establish long lasting infection of the host eventually leading to chronic disease.
+Better understanding of the molecular mechanisms underlying long-term bacterium-host interaction is essential for the development of new medicinal products against infectious diseases.

 Infectious diseases of bacterial origin are a growing problem in today's society.
 The reasons for this are the increasing emergence of antibiotic resistant organisms, the reduction in immune defenses with age, and the rapid spread of new pathogens as a result of globalization.
 We have to understand the underlying molecular mechanisms in order to conceive new therapeutic approaches to pathogenic bacteria.
 Bacterial pathogens can survive for long periods in human hosts where they give rise to a chronic course of infection.
 This bacterial property, known as persistence, is still little understood.